idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk boxplot_Day_ms](figure/boxplot_Day_ms.png)

-Fairly stable overall mean.
+Fairly stable effects from day-to-day.

-How much variation is there for each line, across days?
+###How much variation is there for each line, across days?

 ```r
 bwplot(Pathlengthx2 ~ as.factor(Day) | Line, data = ms_path_lengths, las = 2)